IThemba Means Hope

 Artist as harbinger of Hope

 I’ve mentioned the artist r1 as the initiator and visionary behind this tower.
-“The essence of his work is to develop site-specific art pieces in public spaces, to create visual conversations with residents and the general public.” (compare and contrast essay examples college level)
+“The essence of his work is to develop site-specific art pieces in public spaces, to create visual conversations with residents and the general public.” (r1r1r1.net)

-I encourage you to essays on customs and courtesies army and the interplay between street art and the public which can help break down boundaries and create united communities of diverse individuals.
+I encourage you to learn more about his art and the interplay between street art and the public which can help break down boundaries and create united communities of diverse individuals.

 A Message to Take Forward